Italy in december: christmas tree in Rome

 Italy in December: all you need to know to plan the perfect trip.
-What to expect from the weather, crowds, what to book in advance and the best places to visit in December Italy
+What to expect from the weather, crowds, what to book in advance and the best places to visit in December in Italy with kids (and without!) – Updated Oct.
+2023.

 A December trip to Italy can be a wonderful way to spend the holiday season.